Disk Space

 Section titled “Cooldown and worsening logic”Once a warning or critical alert has been sent, ChannelWatch does not keep repeating the same alert unless the condition gets meaningfully worse within that same severity level.
 Specifically, a repeat notification at the same severity requires both:

-- Free space has dropped by at least 1 GB or 1 percentage point since the last notification at that severity.
+- Free space has dropped by at least

-- The cooldown period has elapsed since the last notification (default: 1 hour).
+ds_worsening_delta_gbGB ords_worsening_delta_percentpercentage points since the last notification at that severity. ds_alert_cooldownhas elapsed since the last notification (default: 1 hour).

 If disk space recovers to normal and then drops below a threshold again later, a fresh alert fires regardless of the cooldown.
 Escalating from warning to critical also sends a new alert immediately, without waiting for the cooldown.